-The Sponsor will reimburse the Trial Site in full for the costs of archiving the Clinical Trial records or, in agreement with the Trial Site, will arrange for the archiving of the Clinical Trial records on behalf of the Trial Site.
-In the event that costs of archiving are to be incurred by the Trial Site, it is agreed that all such costs will be reasonable and subject to prior written agreement with the Sponsor.
+The Sponsor will reimburse the Trial Site in full for the costs of archiving the Clinical Trial records or, in agreement with the Trial Site, will arrange for the archiving of the Clinical Trial records on behalf of the Trial Site, in accordance with Clause 7.1 of Appendix 4 (Financial Arrangements).
+In the event that costs of archiving are to be incurred by the Trial Site, it is agreed that all such costs will be as set out in the Finance Schedule.
 Reimbursement will be paid to the Trial Site in accordance with Appendix 4.
 In the event that the Clinical Trial records are archived offsite by the Sponsor and the Trial Site does not incur any costs, no amounts will be payable to the Trial Site.

 Financial Arrangements